 - Nastya (Anastasia Radzinskaya): $18.5 million

 Many of the highest-paid YouTube stars have leveraged their popularity on YouTube to launch their own line of products or land licensing deals with major companies.
 For example, Kaji’s line includes thousands of Ryan’s World products that are available at Walmart, Target and other major retailers.

 Likewise, Dude Perfect has worked with Nerf to create branded products that kids (and those who are young at heart) can use for their own trick shots at home.

 Naturally, some YouTubers have also landed TV or movie deals as a result of their stardom.
 Part of Kaji’s massive earnings comes from a Nickelodeon series.
 In the past few years, a growing number of YouTube stars have also been cashing in by growing a following on other video platforms like TikTok, a trend that seems likely to continue.

 Related: How to make money on TikTok.

 Of course, the YouTubers mentioned above are the exception, not the norm.
-Many YouTube channels and video content creators make very little or nothing at all.
-For others, their YouTube channel provides supplementary income or a full-time income, even if it doesn’t lead to generational wealth.
+Many YouTube channels and video content creators make little or nothing.

-As you can see, the earning potential is certainly outstanding if you’re able to hit it big as a YouTube star.
+As you can see, the earning potential is certainly outstanding if you can hit it big as a YouTube star.
 But what’s more encouraging for average people like you and me is that, according to Forbes, 1 million YouTubers are making a six-figure income on the platform, and that number is predicted to grow exponentially.

 Ways to Make Money on YouTube